NidhiThanki/TaxiAggregatorAndSelector/README.txt

 		- send_email : sends email to customer with comments and suggestions.
 		- customer_trip : invokes trip method for taxi.
 - Taxi folder : contains taxi script
-	- used for creating taxi object from taxiclass
+	- used for creating taxi object from taxi class
 	- used to access taxi data using different methods defined.
+	- It has taxi_registration, get_taxi details and start_trip methods.
+	- Above mentioned methods access API gateway which triggers Lambda functions and ingest data in database
+- Util folder : contains code to read and handle config files.

-- LambdaFunctions : contains lambda function scripts
+LambdaFunctions : contains lambda function scripts
 	- customer-book-lambda : script used for handling request received at customer-book endpoint.
 		- connects with mongodb atlas.
 		- creates booking based on customer request.